 If this occurs, OSAD clients cannot contact the SUSE Manager Server, and jabberd takes an excessive amount of time to respond on port 5222.

 This fix is only required if you have more than 8192 clients connected using OSAD.
 In this case, we recommend you consider using Salt clients instead.
-For more information about tuning large scale installations, see salt:large-scale.adoc.
+For more information about tuning large scale installations, see specialized-guides:salt/salt-scaling-minions.adoc.